Bearded-Hen/Android-Bootstrap/README.md

 #Examples

-Please find included an AndroidBootstrapTest project.
-Inside the activity_main.xml layout file is examples of how to achieve each of the following buttons:
+Check out the _AndroidBootstrapTest_ project.
+Inside _activity_main.xml_ you will find examples of how to achieve the following buttons:

 Bootstrap Buttons